 Learning English online is possible, but you need a good plan to stay on track.
-When I started teaching ESL a little over 10 yrs ago, there were few materials online that my students could use to practice on their own.
-Now a lot of help is available at different levels and for different needs, so that you can choose what is most helpful to you as your English improves.
+There's a lot of help is available at different levels.
+You can choose what is most helpful to you as your English improves.

 Some people learn best by seeing, using actual or mental pictures.
 Others need to hear and can benefit from podcasts, songs, and repeating words or phrases aloud.
 Physical action (even just writing words down) helps others.
 Try different techniques to find your own learning style-- then use what works for you!

-Individualize your plan based on your needs and interests as well as your learning style and the time you have available.
+Individualize your plan based on your interests and the time you have available.
 One advantage of studying online is that there are so many approaches to choose from.
-No one website, however good, will be best for everyone, and no one site will have all YOU need.
+No one website will be best for everyone, and no one site will have all YOU need.
 Check out the many resources available!

 >Are you willing to put in the time and effort needed to reach the goal you set?
 If not, choose a goal you can actually keep working toward, week after week.
 It helps to set easier short-term goals along the way.

 Also, is your goal relevant-- related to what you really want from life?
-If you set a goal because someone else thinks you should or it sounds good but is not really in line with your hopes, it will be hard to keep working for it.
+If you set a goal just because someone else thinks you should or it sounds good, it will be hard to keep working for it.

 >Set definite time limits.
 (See the short-term goals above.)
 How often do you plan to practice?
 For how long?
 When do you plan to reach your goal?